FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Priest

 Pope Gaius or Caius held the position from 17 December 283 until his death on 22 April 296.
 He was the 28th leader of the church.
 The porter was the lowest grade of the minor clergy entered after an aspirant had been tonsured.
 He had to guard the church doors and other important church buildings, to prevent unbaptised person entering, particularly during the ceremony of the eucharist.
 A lector, the next step, was an official reader during the ceremony.
 The initial role of the exorcist was more of a student receiving instructions in the teachings of Christianity, and passing on this learning to new members of the church seeking to be baptised.
 It was not, as commonly thought, that of casting out demons.
-That work was that of an ordained priest.
+That was the work of an ordained priest.

 An acoloyte was one assisting in the ceremonial rites of the church - a little like a modern day altar boy - but with the view to progressing higher up through the minor orders into the ultimate order of the priests.
-They were however limited as to which parts of the sanctuary they could enter.
+They were, however, limited as to which parts of the sanctuary they could enter.
 A sub-deacon was the lowest of the major orders in the church.
 The simplest description of his work was that of assistant to the deacon, the next step up.
 A deacon's work in the early days of the church was a more refined form of the earlier ranks, and was the final step before ordination into the priesthood.
 He also assisted the priests in the various aspects of their work, both pastoral and administrative.

 8. Perhaps the most interesting event associated with the thirty-fifth pope, Julius I, was the date he set to mark an important Christian celebration.
 Celebrated ever since on this date, which event is it?